-During the COVID-19 crisis, and since there is no such thing as a socially distanced massage, here some things we will expect from you and that you can expect from us when scheduling and coming in for your massage.
-(Please note that we are not taking new clients for the time being):
+During the COVID-19 pandemic, and since there is no such thing as a socially distanced massage, here some things we will expect from you and that you can expect from us when scheduling and coming in for your massage.
+(Please note that we are only seeing vaccinated clients and we are not taking new clients for the time being):

 - We will be spacing out appointment times in order to give adequate time to clean and disinfect.
 This will most likely mean that there will be slight changes to your usual time if you’re on a recurring schedule.

 - When you receive your reminder email about your appointment, please read the Covid questions at the bottom of the email and if your answer to any of the questions is “yes”, please get in touch to reschedule your appointment.
 (There is no penalty for cancelling due to illness.)

 - We will monitor our own health every day and let you know ASAP if we need to cancel your appointment because of our own potential exposure or symptoms.

 - When you arrive at the office, we will ask that you wait in your car until we text or call you to come in.
 This ensures that we don’t have too many people in the reception area at one time.

 - We will greet you at the door and use a no-touch thermal temperature screening to ensure you don’t have a fever.
 If your temperature reads 100.4 or over, we will need to reschedule your appointment.